rayova/cdk-ecs-keycloak/API.md

 ## struct VpcInfo  <a id="wheatstalk-cdk-ecs-keycloak-vpcinfo"></a>

-Information about the VPC other providers may opt to privde their resources in.
+Information about the VPC other providers may opt to use to host their resources.